willi-esti/agent-starter-python/README.md

 uv run pytest evals
 ```

+## Using this template repo for your own project

+Once you've started your own project based on this repo, you should:

+1. **Check in your `uv.lock`**: This file is currently untracked for the template, but you should commit it to your repository for reproducible builds and proper configuration management.
+(The same applies to `livekit.toml`, if you run your agents in LiveKit Cloud)

+2. **Remove the git tracking test**: Delete the "Check files not tracked in git" step from `.github/workflows/tests.yml` since you'll now want this file to be tracked.
+These are just there for development purposes in the template repo itself.

+## Deploying to production

+This project is production-ready and includes a working `Dockerfile`.
+To deploy it to LiveKit Cloud or another environment, see the [deploying to production](https://docs.livekit.io/agents/ops/deployment/) guide.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.